VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 #### Parameters
 - `PreviousMovementMode`: The movement mode the character was in before the change.
 - `PreviousCustomMode`: A custom mode value associated with the previous movement mode.
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput`, where the resulting state and movement parameters are stored.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput`, where the resulting state and movement parameters are stored.

 #### Behavior
 - Checks if valid data is present; if not, the function returns early.